arpitbbhayani/articles/blogs/prompt-strings.md

 >>>
 ```

-The `>>>` is called prompt string (PS) which suggests the user that shell (prompt) is now
+The `>>>` is called the primary prompt string (`PS1`) which suggests the user that the interactive shell is now
-ready accept the next command or statement.
-Python has 2 prompt strings, a primary and a secondary
+ready to accept the next command and execute it.
+Python has 2 prompt strings, one primary and another secondary,
 with default values being `>>> ` and `... ` and are called `ps1` and `ps2`.

- - `ps1` is the primary interpreter prompt string, shown above
- - `ps2` is the secondary interpreter prompt string that is usually shown when statements span multiline

-We usually see secondary prompt while defining a function
+The secondary interpreter prompt string `... ` is seen when an execution unit (statement) spans multiline, for example: defining a function

 ```py
 >>> def foo(a, b):